katjawittfoth/Aligned_Yoga_App/README.md

 </div>

 # Yoga Pose Correction App
-Aligned is a yoga pose correction web application that processes computer vision and deep learning to process videos of a user’s yoga poses and provides feedback on how to improve the pose.
+Aligned is a yoga pose correction web application that uses computer vision and deep learning to process videos of a user’s yoga poses and provides feedback on how to improve the pose.
 The app was built using Flask and runs on an Amazon EC2 instance with GPU.

 ## How does it work?